 Through the CEPG Program, local governments identify which strategies of the EMP are most applicable in their communities, what obstacles may exist, what opportunities there may be, and which the BPU incentive programs or other State programs may help them move towards the goals of the EMP.

-In 2021, the Board requested that the OCEE perform an evaluation of the CEPG Program to develop recommendations that prioritize LMI and OBC who may benefit the most from the program.
+In 2021, the Board requested that the OCEE perform an evaluation of the CEPG Program to develop recommendations that prioritize LMI and OBCs who may benefit the most from the program.

-As a result of this request, the OCEE has redesigned the CEPG Program to remove barriers to participation from these communities with limited resources by simplifying the application process for all municipalities.
-Based on OBC census tracts data, and the New Jersey Department of Community Affairs (“DCA”) Municipal Revitalization Index (“MRI”), 48 “overburdened municipalities” were identified.
-As part of the redesigned CEPG Program, these 48 municipalities will be eligible for an enhanced grant amount and additional aid in the form of technical assistance.
-The simplified application process and enhanced benefits for overburdened municipalities will increase the likelihood of success of and engagement in the program.

-All New Jersey municipalities are eligible for $10,000 grants unless they have been identified as an “overburdened municipality,” in which case they are eligible for a $25,000 grant, with additional aid in the form of technical assistance to help complete the grant application and technical support to develop the community energy plan after the grant is awarded.
+As a result of this request, the OCEE redesigned the CEPG Program in FY23 to remove barriers to participation from these communities with limited resources by first simplifying the application process for all municipalities.
+Based on OBC census tracts data, and the New Jersey Department of Community Affairs (“DCA”) Municipal Revitalization Index (“MRI”), the OCEE identified 48 OBMs.
+These 48 municipalities were eligible for an enhanced grant amount and additional aid in the form of technical assistance from Sustainable Jersey.
+All New Jersey municipalities were eligible for $10,000 grants unless they were identified as an OBM, in which case they were eligible for a $25,000 grant, with additional aid in the form of technical assistance to help complete the grant application and technical support to develop the community energy plan after the grant is awarded.

+The simplified application process and enhanced benefits for OBMs were designed to increase the likelihood of success of and engagement in the program.

+On June 8, 2022, the Board awarded grants to 46 municipalities, including 24 OBMs, with grants totaling $820,000.
+Currently, these municipalities are now in the process of creating their plans.

 EMP Strategy 7: Expand the Clean Energy Innovation Economy